-Dr. Trish Wonch Hill is Interim Director of the Methodology and Evaluation Research Core Facility (MERC) at the Social and Behavioral Sciences Research Center (SBSRC) at the the University of Nebraska-Lincoln, and a Research Assistant Professor of Sociology.
-In her role as Interim Director of MERC, Dr. Hill helps to develop grant proposals and oversee oversees multiple program evaluations across multiple federal, state, and local grants.
+I am currently Research Coordinator at the Methodology and Evaluation Research Core Facility (MERC) at the Social and Behavioral Sciences Research Center (SBSRC) at the the University of Nebraska-Lincoln, and a Research Assistant Professor of Sociology.
+My primary duties include overseeing internal proposal development, as well as serving as both a researcher and evaluator.

-Dr. Hill is currently lead social science research on NSF INCLUDES grant WATCH:US (Women Achieving Though Community Hubs in the US), which focuses increasing the number of women with advanced degrees in the mathematical sciences.
+Additionally, I have been the lead social science researcher on NSF INCLUDES grant WATCH:US (Women Achieving Though Community Hubs in the US), which focuses increasing the number of women with advanced degrees in the mathematical sciences.

 The Methodology and Evaluation Research Core Facility often has funding for undergraduate or graduate student researchers interested in program evaluation and applied sociology.
 We often hire summer graduate student interns to conduct applied research on a variety of projects in public health, science education, food systems, and assessing broader impacts of federally funded grants.

 Hill, P.W., McQuillan, J., Hebets, E., Speigel, A. & Diamond, J. (In Press) Informal Science Experiences among Urban and Rural Youth: Exploring Differences at the Intersections of Socioeconomic Status and Gender.
 Journal of STEM Outreach

 Hebets, E.A., Welch-Lazoritz, M., Tisdale, P., & Hill, P.W.
 (2018) Eight-Legged Encounters—Arachnids, Volunteers, and Art help to Bridge the Gap between Informal and Formal Science Learning.
 Insects, 9(1), 27.